 When most people hear bread pudding, they think of dessert.
 But there’s a whole other world of savory bread puddings and it’s pretty amazing.
-Savory bread pudding, also sometimes known as strata, is a casserole made with cubed bread, cheese and other ingredients like vegetables or meat, baked in an egg-based custard.
-This rich and elegant dish is equally suitable for the brunch or dinner table.
+Savory bread pudding is a baked casserole and is also known as strata.
+You make it with cubed bread, cheese and other ingredients like vegetables or meat.
+You then soak the ingredients in an egg-based custard and bake it in the oven.
+My Naan Bread Pudding with Spinach and Caramelized Onions is a rich and elegant dish is equally suitable for the brunch or dinner table.
 It also makes an excellent side dish or vegetarian entrée for the holidays.

 Savory bread puddings are perfect for entertaining and they definitely look very impressive when they emerge from the oven, puffed up and golden brown.
 They’re an everything-but-the-kitchen-sink kind of dish and you can toss in whatever ingredients you have on hand in your pantry or fridge- leftover roasted veggies, shredded Rotisserie chicken, canned beans, you name it!
 And the best part is that they’re easy to make.
 In fact, you can assemble the whole thing the night before and simply pop it in the oven the next day when your guests come over.

-Then I mixed the bread with caramelized onions, spinach, cheese, and herbs.
+Then, mix the bread with caramelized onions, spinach, cheese, and herbs.
 Caramelized onions are one of my favorite things- I just think they make every dish better with their rich, sweet flavor.
 They take a little time to make but they’re oh so worth the effort.
 Just look at that deliciousness!
-For a quick tutorial on how to make caramelized onions, CLICK HERE.
+Check out my tutorial on how to make caramelized onions.

 The naan really soaks up the custard and as it bakes in the oven, infusing it with flavor and moisture.
 The end result is tender, creamy, and fluffy on the inside with a crispy, golden brown exterior.
 The caramelized onions are laced throughout the bread pudding, providing bites of sweet goodness.
 Combined with the savory spinach, earthy thyme, and salty Fontina cheese, it’s a perfect combination!